ormandomneto/nying.ma/dpe.mdzod.khang/tbrc/README.md

 the hidden land of Sikkim, Lhatsun Namka Jigme (1597-1650); reprint of a rare manuscript from Sikkim.
 W20865      174-177
+W1KG3654    I1KG4573-I1KG4576

-## rig 'dzin srog sgrub: 5 Lhatsun Namka Jigme Rigdzin Sodrub
+## rig 'dzin srog sgrub :5 Lhatsun Namka Jigme Rigdzin Sodrub

 Revelations by Lhatsun Namka Jigme (1567-1650) of a cycle of teachings which became part of the ritual of state of Sikkim.